 Employment contracts under Collective Labour Agreements

-A CAO (collectieve arbeidsovereenkomst) is a written agreement covering working conditions and benefits, which is drawn up by employers, employers’ organisations and employee organisations (such as unions).
+A CAO (collectieve arbeidsovereenkomst) is a written agreement covering working conditions and benefits, which is drawn up by employers, employers’ organizations and employee organizations (such as unions).
 A CAO operates at company or industry sector level and the provisions (number of holidays, for example) are often more generous than statutory requirements.
 It should state in your contract of employment whether a CAO is applicable; you don’t have to be a member of a union to benefit.

 If no CAO applies – all must be registered – you will need to negotiate your own terms and conditions.
 The largest trade union federation in the Netherlands is the FNV (www.fnv.nl).